dqops/dqo/docs/checks/column/datatype/detected-datatype-in-text-changed.md

 **Check description**

 Detects that the data type of texts stored in a text column has changed when compared to an earlier not empty partition.
-The sensor returns the detected type of column data: 1 - integers, 2 - floats, 3 - dates, 4 - timestamps, 5 - booleans, 6 - strings, 7 - mixed data types.
+The sensor returns the detected type of column data: 1 - integers, 2 - floats, 3 - dates, 4 - datetimes, 6 - booleans, 7 - strings, 8 - mixed data types.
 Stores a separate data quality check result for each daily partition.

 |Data quality check name|Category|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|Standard|
 |-----------------------|--------|----------|----------|-----------------|-----------------|------------|--------|